noodldocs/noodldocs.github.io/2.4/nodes/data/cloud-data/add-record-relation/README.md

 <##head##>
 # Add Record Relation

 This action node is used to create a relation between two records, the owning record and the target record.

 ![](./add-relation.png ':class=img-size-l')

 One record is the owning record (in this case **Group** records that can have a relation to many **Post** records), it should have a **Relation** type property.

-You need to provide the **Id** of the owning record.
-You also need to provide the Id of the record that you want to add a relation to, this is the **Target Record Id** input.
+You need to provide the <span class="ndl-data">Id</span> of the owning record.
+You also need to provide the <span class="ndl-data">Id</span> of the record that you want to add a relation to, this is the Target Record Id input.

-Finally, send a signal to **Do** to perform the action.
+Finally, send a <span class="ndl-signal">signal</span> to <span class="ndl-signal">Do</span> to perform the action.

 <##head##>